Q. My road needs to be repaved, who should I contact?

 Q. How do I find out the status of bridge projects before construction starts?

 A. Call the Structural Design and Approval Section of the Bureau of Engineering and Construction at 410-887-3737.
-After construction starts, call the Construction Contracts Administration Division at 410-887-3461.
+After construction starts, call Construction Contracts Administration at 410-887-3531.

 Q. Is my road going to be widened or resurfaced?

 A. The Highway Design Section of the Bureau of Engineering and Construction, at 410-887-3739, provides information involving any proposed road widening.
-The Bureau of Highways at 410-887-3560 or e-mail at firstname.lastname@example.org, provides information involving resurfacing of existing roadways.
+Call the Bureau of Highways at 410-887-3560 or email at email@example.com,to get information involving resurfacing of existing roadways.

 Back to top